-In early 2015, the band teased a 40-second snippet of "Loyalty"; the track ended up on Catch The Throne: The Mixtape Volume 2, for the Game Of Thrones television series.
+In early 2015, the band teased a 40-second snippet of "Loyalty"; the track ended up on Catch the Throne: The Mixtape, Vol. 2, for the Game of Thrones television series.
 They also began informally demoing new tracks.
-After a summer tour, KsE entered the studio.
-In December, the single "Strength Of Mind" was released to the internet.
+After a summer tour, Killswitch entered the studio.
+In December, the single "Strength of Mind" was released to the Internet.
 The album Incarnate was released in March of 2016, and debuted at number six on Billboard's Top 200; it was followed immediately by a national tour. ~ Eleanor Ditzel & Corey Apar

 Track List: Disarm The Descent

 Track List: The End Of Heartache (Bonus Tracks)

 Don't have a Pandora account?
 Sign up